coursehero/theia/docs/ar-render-service.md

 ### Versioning

 The `render-service` will create the initial page view for clients, but eventually the client must take over the task of rendering.
 This means that both the `render-service` and the Monolith should reference the same version of a dependency.
-Otherwise, the following occurs (taking `StudyGuideApp` as an example):
+Otherwise, the following occurs (taking `StudyGuideCourseApp` as an example):

-* if the `render-service` has a newer version of `StudyGuideApp` than the Monolith- assuming no cache, the client would see a new rendering of the app followed by a flicker and the old version taking over.
+* if the `render-service` has a newer version of `StudyGuideCourseApp` than the Monolith- assuming no cache, the client would see a new rendering of the app followed by a flicker and the old version taking over.
 Assuming a naiive cache, the old version would continue to be served, but the previous issue would occur once the cache is cleared
-* if the Monolith has a newer version of `StudyGuideApp` than the `render-service`- the client would see an old rendering of the app followed by a flicker and the new version taking over
+* if the Monolith has a newer version of `StudyGuideCourseApp` than the `render-service`- the client would see an old rendering of the app followed by a flicker and the new version taking over

-Thus it is important that the two projects include the same version of `StudyGuideApp`.
+Thus it is important that the two projects include the same version of `StudyGuideCourseApp`.
 We can mitigate this issue by enforcing the following:

 * Always update packages on `render-service` first.
 * Include the hash of the library on the Monolith as part of the cache key. (something like `{hash}:{route}`)